Skip to content

 "\n".join(textwrap.wrap(fn, width=wrap_width))

-for fn in explanation.feature_names
+for fn in feature_names

 ]